-- International Relations Theory: the study of how relations between states can and should be viewed and theorised, Realism, Liberalism, Constructivism and Feminism. - International Institutions and Law: the international organisations, customs, and rules that govern interstate relationships. - + Global Politics and Belief: the study of how religious and ideological belief can shape international politics and the relation of states. - International Crises: the study of pressing issues confronting the international community, such as environmental collapse, technological advance, the rise of non-state actors, and terrorism. - International Relations and the Domestic: the study of how the domestic agendas can shape and influence international politics.
+- + International Relations Theory: the study of how relations between states can and should be viewed and theorised, Realism, Liberalism, Constructivism and - + Regional Studies: the study of key regions of the world, and the politics of their interactions. - + International Institutions and Law: the international organisations, customs, and rules that govern interstate relationships. - + Global Politics and Belief: the study of how religious and ideological belief can shape international politics and the relation of states. - + International Crises: the study of pressing issues confronting the international community, such as environmental collapse, technological advance, the rise of non-state actors, and terrorism. - + International Relations and the Domestic: the study of how the domestic agendas can shape and influence international politics.